dobrino/FreeRTOS-Emulator/README.md

 # Exercise Submissions

-## Control and NAvigation through the screens
+## Control and Navigation through the screens
 Each Exercis is displayed on a seperate screen.
 Use E to switch states sequentially.
 Use Q to quit the program.

+## What is a tickles Kernel?

 ## Exercise 2
 On this screen you will see some rotating Objects, following the mouse.